sustainable-lalibela/guidelines/docs/procedures/deposit_archeogrid.md

 - Select Branch "Collaborative 3D projects".
 This is allways this branch to select
 - Select project "Lalibela_eglises_rupestres" and Validate

-- if the date to synchronize are data of a manuscript, then synchronize the folder : LALIBELA_eglises_rupestres/Resources/Manuscripts
+- if the data to synchronize are data of a manuscript, then synchronize the folder : LALIBELA_eglises_rupestres/Resources/Manuscripts
-- if the date to synchronize are data of a Vestiments, then synchronize the folder : LALIBELA_eglises_rupestres/Resources/Vestiments
+- if the data to synchronize are data of a Vestiments, then synchronize the folder : LALIBELA_eglises_rupestres/Resources/Vestiments

 To synchronize the folder :